gparrello/blog/_posts/2022-12-29-who-even-wants-to-be-responsible.md

 title: Who The Fuck Wants To Be Responsible
 ---

-It's not really like I WANT a girlfriend, who wants that?!
-I don't want the responsibility,
+Let's be honest: who really wants a partner?
-I just want the good parts,
+Nobody wants the responsibility, we only want the good parts.
-like everyone else...

-But my experience has made it clear that avoiding the responsibility from any relationship inevitably leads to heartbreak, on either or both parts.
-And that's a waaay heavier load down the line.
+But avoiding responsibility in any relationship inevitably leads to pain, and that's a way heavier load down the line.
+It's better to pick it up voluntarily.
+Also, short-term fun means
+you're so starved for intimacy that you'd be willing to let someone you don't really like to get in your bed.
+That's your standard?
+Really?